- 2015 Hugh Durham Award Finalist for top mid-major coach

 - 4 America East Scholar Athlete of the Year Selections (most of any coach in America East Conference history)

 - Tied for first All-Time among America East coaches with five league titles

-Will Brown just wrapped up his 14th season as the University at Albany's men's basketball head coach, after spending one season in an interm capacity.
-Brown, the longest tenured coach in the America East Conference, has led the program to five conference championships, five NCAA Tournament appearances, a CollegeInsider.com CIT Postseason Tournament appearance, and an unparalleled success in the classroom.
+Will Brown just wrapped up his 15th season overall as the University at Albany's men's basketball head coach, after spending one season in an interm capacity.
+Brown, the longest tenured coach in the America East Conference, has led the program to five conference championships, five NCAA Tournament appearances, a CollegeInsider.com CIT Postseason Tournament appearance, CBI Postseason appearance and an unparalleled success in the classroom.